agispas/nevermore-one-page-generator/README.md

 You just have to drag and drop the components you like and press a button. http://outboxvision.co/nevermore/generator/generator-ui

-<strong>Please note that some icons are not displaying properly on localhost, it's reccommended to upload on a server.</strong>
+<strong>Please note that some icons are not displaying properly on localhost, it's recommended to upload on a server.</strong>

 <h2>Documentation</h2>
 There is a interactive documentation (including video tutorials) for all the UI components.